DavidCPorter/solr_checkpoint/README.md

 this will generate >> `inventory_gen.txt` file
 - rename this file to `./inventory`

+### before you run the ansible scripts:
+- locally clone the lucene-solr repo https://github.com/DavidCPorter/lucene-solr.git
+- checkout branch_8_0
+- create new branch <name>
+- push <name> branch to origin
+- replace 'dporter' with <name> in solr_install.yml script under field "version" in the git step.

+- replace dporte7 in variable files with your username in cloudlab

 3) to install the cloud env, run `ansible-playbook -i inventory configure_cloud.yml`
 4) to install and run zookeeper, run `ansible-playbook -i inventory zoo_install.yml`
 5) to install and run solrcloud, run `ansible-playbook -i inventory solr_install.yml`